lepperm/Learning-Log/_posts/journal/2021/08/2021-08-30-digging-in-with-30-days-of-ml.md

 From this blog alone, I'm sure there are quite a few examples of me implementing process and optimization prematurely, and that's one of the habits I want to work to break with a new system.
 Before you call me a hypocrite, I am using the word "system" loosely to mean more of a rough framework to collect my thoughts, information, and tasks, in a way that I know it will be safe, and that I will come back to it.

 There is a lot more reading and thinking ahead of me, but I'm so excited to see where it takes me.
-Honestly if I have the bandwidth for it, I may prioritize it over web dev learning because of how much of a benefit I anticipate it could provide - if not in terms of productivity or clarity of thought, then at the very least in comfort and kindness to myself.
+If I have the bandwidth for it, I may prioritize it temporarily because of how much of a benefit I anticipate it could provide - if not in terms of productivity or clarity of thought, then at the least in comfort and kindness to myself.

-My spouse secretly arranged for us to get away for a bit, too, and celebrate our relationship.
-It was an absolute whirlwind, but it captured so much of what I treasure about our bond - we stay kind and cheerful, work well as a team, roll with whatever happens, and find the fun anywhere we can. 😊

-### What could be better?

-I'm thinking that I could remove this section, which seems like an invite for negativity - not very appropriate for a "gratitude" section, is it?

-Honestly, there will always be things that could be better.
-For example, one of my biggest stressors right now is that I'm struggling to assert myself at work so that my own projects won't fail as I'm being loaded up to support many other engineers, and I can't get critical information from specific individuals.
-There's not much value produced by venting in this fashion, however, and I have faith in myself that I will continue following up and try my best to deliver the most accurate product that I can.

-Additionally, as part of my new process, I have logs and affirmations that I'm trying to perform daily, and it may make sense to keep that kind fo content to my own notes.
-My view of what Learning Log needs to be has shifted, certainly, but I think determining what comes next for this site will be an ongoing consideration.

 ## Tasklist